 Here’s What Happens On A Wellness Escape To Emirates One&Only Wolgan Valley

+It turns out that paradise isn’t as far away as you might think.
+Ultra-luxe conservation-based resort Emirates One&Only Wolgan Valley is a three-hour drive from Sydney, or if you’re up for something really special, a 45-minute scenic heli-ride flying over one of the most dramatic landscapes in Australia in the world-heritage listed Greater Blue Mountains region.
+The resort is set on 7,000 acres of carbon-neutral wildlife reserve and offers a quintessentially Australian bush experience (an extremely luxurious one at that).
+With several international awards and accolades to its name, the resort has a commitment to broader social, ecological and environmental sustainability, all while providing a fascinating mixture of traditional experiences – bushwalking, four-wheel driving safaris and horse riding – combined with understated luxury with a conscience for the high-end traveller.
+Encompassing 40 free-standing luxury suites, each with its own private terrace and swimming pool with direct mountain views, the luxury resort blends seamlessly with the vastness and dramatic beauty of Australia’s hinterland terrain and breath-taking sandstone escarpments that fortify the valley.
 From the moment we arrived, I knew I was going to be in for an unrivalled experience.
 We first sat in the grand lounge (reminiscent of Hotel Jerome in Aspen Colorado) with breathtakingly majestic valley views for a refreshing welcoming beverage.
 Checking into our heritage villa was an experience in itself.
 Mountain bikes were poised on the veranda and a chilled bottle of Pol Roger champagne awaited with a personalised welcome note.
 The villa was designed to perfection, with a two-way fireplace, separate walk-in wardrobe, his and her basins, an extra-large bathtub catering for seven foot long legs and a rain shower with a glass roof for star gazing.
 The personalised luxe pillow menu is always a welcomed gesture with One&Only hotels worldwide.
 Every detail of the villa had been thought through and carefully selected to complement the natural surrounds, right down to Australia’s 100% chemical-free and natural Sodashi bath and shower products.

+For my husband and I, all the small details really do make a holiday feel special.
+What you pay is what you get at Wolgan, ensuring you are not forced to sign a bill every time you have a beverage or eat a meal.
+Unlike other luxury resorts, everything is built into the price of your stay upfront, which makes the stay so much more enjoyable knowing you are not going to be signing your life away unknowingly upon check out after a few too many cocktails.
+After a full day of activities, I loved returning to the room each evening to discover our personalised daily agenda printed out for us with the following day’s weather forecast and activities listed so we wouldn’t have to think about where we needed to be and when.
+Service perfection.
+Following a delightful lunch of citrus salad, fresh grilled snapper and crisp chardonnay at The Country Kitchen – providore-style restaurant – the first afternoon was spent exploring the property on mountain bikes.
+Kangaroos, wallabies and wallaroos are everywhere.
+You really do feel like you are a million miles away from the hustle and bustle of Sydney city life and the fresh mountainous air is so healing and nourishing for the soul.
+There’s no better way to cool off after a bike ride than to laze about in the villa’s private pool.
+Wolgan Valley is so private and secluded with something incredibly special to support, nourish and nurture your wellbeing.
 In the evening, we had drinks on the balcony of the main lodge and watched the sun go down over the mountains, as wombats meandered across the green lush landscape.
 My husband and I indulged in a six-course degustation (venison, scampi, scallops, partridge) with matching wines in the Wolgan dining room at sunset, which was truly spectacular.
 This culinary world-class dining experience celebrates the food of the region (within one hundred miles) enhanced by a seasonal, regional and organic food philosophy and where possible uses produce from the local Blue Mountains boutique farms, private growers and vintners.
 The cuisine is prepared with the utmost freshest ingredients right down to the handpicked herbs and array of seasonal and organic vegetables and fruits which are grown on site at the historic 1832 Heritage Homestead and Kitchen Garden.
 The food was mouth-wateringly to die for, every meal we had (be it a la carte or daily specials) was incredibly delicious full of robust flavours and wholesome goodness.
 Did I mention the epic cheese platter with the most moreish cheeses, crackers and dried fruits?
 I ate every mouthful of everything paired with wine.

 Relax and unwind at the One&Only Spa